 It is important that each student reach their potential by the end of Year 11.
 The curriculum is personalised for each student to enable this.
-Instead of Spanish a few students may continue to do additional Maths and/or English.
 When students have their Guided Choices interviews, this will be discussed.
 We encourage students to follow a broad and balanced curriculum that will keep doors open for the future, whichever career path they follow.